Degrees and Certifications:

 Mr. Alex Herman

 Contact: Alexander.Herman@QACPS.ORG or Phone: 410-758-5500

 My wife and I were married in 2005.
 Our son was born in 2006.
-We have several pets, including our cats Cody and Bethany, and our Uromastyx named Ares.
+My son was the proud recipient of the Principal's Award at Kent County Middle School in 2019-2020.
+We have several pets, including our cats named Cody and Bethany, our Uromastyx named Ares, and our Golden Retriever named Tilli.
 In my free time I enjoy playing soccer and lacrosse with my son, building guitars as an amateur luthier, as well as taking canoe and kayak trips all over the Eastern Shore.
-Unfortunately, my dog Bongo the Boxer passed away in December of 2013, and my wife's pug Hunter passed away in September 2019.

 I began my teaching career in the 2007-2008 school year with Southern High School.
 While there, I taught Algebra 1, Geometry, College Algebra, and Personal Finance/Business Math.
 I was the Boys JV Lacrosse Coach and a Boys Assistant Varsity Lacrosse Coach (2008 and 2009).
 Southern High School was the state runner up for Boys Lacrosse in 2008.
 I taught at Kent County High School from the 2009-2010 through the 2014-2015 school years.
 While at KCHS, I taught Algebra 2, Digital Electronics, Geometry, Precalculus, STEM Seminar, and Trigonometry.
 I coached JV Field Hockey for two seasons, was the class advisor for the class of 2014 for all four of the students' years, and I was the Assistant Varsity Lacrosse Coach for six seasons (2010-2015).